Sentence Fragments

 2. Because of pollution is one reason so many animals are endangered.*

 How to Correct: Most often, mixed construction can be corrected if you consider the subject and the verb of the sentence in which mixed construction occurs.
 For instance, in the first example above, the subject of "is about" is "Alice Walker’s ‘To Hell with Dying,’" not "In Alice Walker’s ‘To Hell with Dying.’"
-Mixed construction can often be corrected simply with the deletion of a word or two.
+Mixed construction can often be corrected simply with the deletion of a word or two.1.
+Alice Walker’s "To Hell with Dying" is about the love the narrator shares with Mr. Sweet.

 2. Pollution is one reason so many animals are endangered.